randsleadershipslack/documents-and-resources/code-of-conduct.md

 ## Direct Message Etiquette

 A direct message (“DM”) is a private message to one or more other members.
 Sending a DM to another member who you don’t know might be jarring for the receiver.
-Prior to sending a DM to member you’ve never contacted, consider the following:
+Prior to sending a DM to a member you’ve never contacted, consider the following:

 * Will it be obvious to the other member why I am privately contacting them?
 If not, should I provide context such as a public post?
 * Could this message be considered unsolicited spam?
 If so, should you be sending it?